gregdetre/healthyselfjournal/docs/reference/SETUP_USER.md

 uvx healthyselfjournal -- init
 ```
 The wizard helps you choose between Cloud (recommended) and Privacy (local/offline) modes, gathers API keys when needed, sets your sessions directory, and writes `.env.local` so future runs work without extra flags.
+On desktop, a built‑in Setup wizard appears on first launch and saves keys under `~/.config/healthyselfjournal/.env.local` and preferences under `~/.config/healthyselfjournal/settings.toml`.

 ## Keys and modes
 - Cloud (default): highest accuracy and responsiveness